return42/sphkerneldoc/linux_src_doc/arch/arm/mach-omap2/omap_hwmod_c.rst

 Members
 -------

+num_addrs
+    number of base address ranges for the provider

 addr
-    base address for the provider
+    base address(es) for the provider

 size
-    size of the provider address space
+    size(s) of the provider address space(s)

-offset
-    offset of the provider from PRCM instance base

 node
     device node associated with the provider